State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

     * Plone 3.0 or maybe even 3.1.3 or higher.
 (If it works with 3.0, please let me know.)

-    * Also experimentally works without Plone, as long as you have PluggableAuthService.
+    * Also experimentally works on Zope without Plone, as long as you have PluggableAuthService.
 I've tested with Zenoss 2.3.3, which means Zope 2.8.8 and PluggableAuthService 1.4.